Utility Functions

 The Combine Text built-in function only allows you to combine multiple values (dynamic or static) together, with the same text style applied to all of them.
 If you need to combine multiple String values with different text styles for each, consider using the RichText widget.

-To perform a code expression, open the Variable Setter dialog wherever it's possible to set a dynamic value and choose the values that will be part of the code expression.
+To add inline function, open the Set from Variable dialog wherever it's possible to set a dynamic value and choose the values that will be part of the inline function.

 .